 - Trim your plants occasionally – Don’t get me wrong.
 Letting your plants grow out and fill up the tank is amazing to watch and you should definitely let this happen.
 You should try to avoid excessive growth, especially when it comes to tall plants.
 Tall plants that grow large can create too much shade, killing plants below them by restricting access to light.
 Trim your plants once in a while to make sure they’re not blocking other plants below.
 Dead and dying leaves should also be removed as needed.
 Pruning encourages new growth in aquatic plants as much as in your garden.
 And it keeps rotting matter from creating problems for your water chemistry.

 - Stick to a regular fertilizer cycle – one reason why planted aquariums often have problems with algae is because fertilizers are dosed inconsistently.
 Plants are slow to adapt to sudden changes and need stability over time to efficiently use light, fertilizers, and so on.
 Once you have a system set up, stick to it and you will see good results from your plants.

 Fertilizing your Plants

-Low-tech setups usually don’t require and sort of dosing or special additions in terms of trace elements.
-A few fish should do this trick to keep you plants happy.
+Low-tech setups usually don’t require any sort of dosing or special additions in terms of trace elements.
+A few fish will provide enough nutrients to keep your plants happy.

 But, just like gardens, setting up a planted aquarium sometimes requires fertilization.
-The plants will often let you know with slowed growth, discoloured leaves, and other signs of weakness.
+The plants will often let you know with slowed growth, discolored leaves, and other signs of weakness.

 - Liquid Fertilizers – Liquid fertilizers are most effective for plants that don’t grow roots in the substrate, such as Java Moss.
 Since they are unable to absorb nutrients from within the substrate, they pull nutrients from the water.
 Be careful with liquid fertilizers; they tend to promote algae growth if dosed in high quantities.